stakater/stakater-docs/docs/content/sre/multi-tenant-operator/usecases/secret-distribution.md

 ```

 Afterwards, you will be able to see those secrets would be been mapped in all matching namespaces.
-And, any time there is any new namespace created with this provided set of labels then it will get these secrets too.
+And, any time there is any new namespace created with these set of labels, will get these secrets too.

 ```bash
 kubectl get secret registry-secret -n example-ns-1